autonity/docs.autonity.org/concepts/asm/index.md

 :::

 - Auctioneer:
-  - _liquidation auction duration_ = `` ( blocks), the number of blocks for a liquidation auction to move from the liquidation rate to the bankruptcy rate.
+  - _liquidation auction duration_ = `60` (blocks), the number of blocks for a liquidation auction to move from the liquidation rate to the bankruptcy rate.
-  - _interest auction duration_ = `` ( blocks), the number of blocks for an interest auction to move from the discount rate to the floor price.
+  - _interest auction duration_ = `60` (blocks), the number of blocks for an interest auction to move from the discount rate to the floor price.
-  - _interest auction discount_ = `` ( %), the fraction above market price that an interest auction starts at.
+  - _interest auction discount_ = `0.1` (10%), the fraction above market price that an interest auction starts at.
-  - _interest auction threshold_ = `` ATN, the minimum amount of ATN paid in interest to trigger an interest auction.
+  - _interest auction threshold_ = `1` ATN, the minimum amount of ATN paid in interest to trigger an interest auction.

 ::: {.callout-note title="Auction price and rate terminology" collapse="false"}